robsonruan92/robsonruan92/README.md

 ### 💼 What do I do??

- Making coffee turn into infrastructure code, using: Terraform, AWS, Pyhton, YAML, Shell, CI/CD and dopamine sometimes :D
+Making coffee and dopamine turn into infrastructure code, using: Terraform, AWS, Pyhton, YAML, Shell, CI/CD and others stuff :D

 <br />